Energy-twisted boundary condition and response in one-dimensional quantum many-body systems

 \subsection{Energy-twisted boundary condition}

 We now turn to the energy-twisted boundary condition.
-It can can be implemented in the column-to-column transfer matrix method as
+It can be implemented in the column-to-column transfer matrix method as

-Similar to phase-twisted boundary condition, the energy twist results in the coupling $t_{i,i+1} \rightarrow t_{i,i+1}e^{i\omega M\kappa}$ where $\omega$ is the frequency in the Trotter direction.
-Therefore, following the same calculation as phase twist, the partition function can be written as
+Similar to the phase-twisted boundary condition, the energy twist results in the coupling $t_{i,i+1} \rightarrow t_{i,i+1}e^{i\omega M\kappa}$ where $\omega$ is the frequency in the Trotter direction.
+Therefore, following the same calculation as the phase twist, the partition function can be written as

 The energy-twisted free energy and the thermal Meissner stiffness, computed by the transfer matrix method, are plotted in Fig.\ \ref{fig:free_fermion_energy_twist}.
-As before, we study the clean fermion model, disordered model with on-site disorder, and random hopping model.
+As before, we study the clean fermion model, the disordered model with on-site disorder, and the random hopping model.
 For the free energy plot, we consider the system with on-site random potential $U_i$ to be Gaussian distributed with variance $\sigma$.
-We could see that as disorder strength increases, the free energy curves becomes more flat which means the system is more localized and less sensitive to boundary conditions.
+We could see that as the disorder strength increases, the free energy curves become more flat, which means the system is more localized and less sensitive to boundary conditions.

-For the clean system, we checked that the thermal Meissner stiffness decays algebraically as $D^{Q} \sim L^{-4}$ (for $L\ll \beta,$) which agrees with the CFT prediction $d^2 F/ d\kappa^2 \sim L^{-3}$.
-For the case of on-site disorder, the algebraic decaying part generally follows $D^{Q} \sim L^{-4}$.
+For the clean system, we checked that the thermal Meissner stiffness decays algebraically as $D^{Q} \sim L^{-4}$ (for $L\ll \beta$), which agrees with the CFT prediction $d^2 F/ d\kappa^2 \sim L^{-3}$.
+For the case of on-site disorder, the algebraically decaying part generally follows $D^{Q} \sim L^{-4}$.
 As the disorder is stronger, the thermal Meissner stiffness decays exponentially with length as expected from Anderson localization.
-The exponents represents the inverse of the localization length and they increase as the disorder is stronger.
+The exponent represents the inverse of the localization length and it increases as the disorder is stronger.

 For the random hopping model, the thermal Meissner stiffness also shows algebraic and exponential decay as the case of Anderson localization.
-The electrical conductance of the random hopping models decays algebraically as $g \sim 1/\sqrt{L}$.
-Due to Wiedemann-Franz law, we expect the thermal conductance also behave similarly.
-The conductance is given by $g \sim {E}/{\Delta}$ with $E$ being the sensitivity of energy to the twisted boundary condition and $\Delta = 1/\rho(0)$ is the energy level spacing at zero energy.
-The exponential decay might due to the zero energy level spacing of random hopping model.
+The electrical conductance of the random hopping model decays algebraically as $g \sim 1/\sqrt{L}$.
+Due to the Wiedemann-Franz law, we expect the thermal conductance also behaves similarly.
+The conductance is given by $g \sim {E}/{\Delta}$ with $E$ being the sensitivity of the energy to the twisted boundary condition and $\Delta = 1/\rho(0)$ is the energy level spacing at zero energy.
+The exponential decay might be due to the zero energy level spacing of the random hopping model.